A Day in the Life of a Chiropractic College Student

 Social media marketing is different from traditional marketing (like print ads, radio ads, and TV appearances).
 Why?
 Social media can be an integral part of what’s called an inbound marketing strategy, providing valuable content in the context of patients’ routine digital activities.
 It’s an approach to marketing that helps chiropractors build meaningful and enduring relationships with patients.

-As a result, social media marketing helps you build lasting connections with patients – making it more likely that they’ll return to the office for regular chiropractic care.
+As a result, social media marketing helps build lasting connections with patients – making it more likely that they’ll return to the office for regular chiropractic care.

 4. Use Social Media to Connect With Other Industry Experts After Chiropractic College